Wilhelm Reich: Childhood

-Reich was born the first of two sons to Leon Reich, a farmer, and his wife Cäcilie (née Roniger) in Dobzau, Galicia, then part of Austria-Hungary, now in Ukraine, into a Jewish family.
+Reich was born on 24 March 1897, the first of two sons to Leon Reich, a farmer, and his wife Cäcilie (née Roniger) in Dobzau, Galicia, then part of Austria-Hungary, now in Ukraine, into a Jewish family.
 Wilhelm Reich's parents were married by Rabbi Schmelkes on June 4, 1895.
 Wilhelm was circumcised four days after his birth.
 He had a sister, born one year after Reich, but she died in infancy.
 Shortly after his birth, the family moved to Jujinetz, a village in Bukovina, where his father ran a cattle farm leased by his mother's uncle, Josef Blum.